SmartlyDressedGames/Unturned-Docs/items/storage-asset.rst

 Storage Asset Properties
 ------------------------

+**Can_Players_Open** *bool*: If true, players can interact with the barricade to open storage.
+Defaults to true.
+Useful for pre-placed sentries to prevent stealing their guns.

+**Delete_Contained_Items_On_Destroy** *bool*: If true, any stored items are despawned rather than dropped when destroyed.
+Defaults to false.

 **Display** *flag*: If specified, the first item in the storage will be visibly displayed.

 **Should_Close_When_Outside_Range** *bool*: Whether or not the storage should automatically close when the player is outside of the interaction range.
 Defaults to false.